 - Targets customer email addresses that start with or contain a specific word

-- This rule searches through all the user’s purchased products for a particular product.
+- This rule searches through all the customer’s purchased products for a particular product.

 - Pair with “Yes” or “No” to target users with or without at least one active subscription.

-- Restricts workflow to users that have orders of a certain status e.g. the user has at least one completed order.
+- Restricts workflow to customers that have orders of a certain status e.g. the customer has at least one completed order.

-- Use this rule to target users based on their user meta/custom fields.
-Please note it will always return as false if user is a guest.
+- Use this rule to target users based on their customer meta/custom fields.

 - Total cost of the customer’s cart is a certain amount.